-Potassium, Iron and Exercise
+Potassium, Iron, and Exercise

 Backpackers will need more potassium to replace that which is lost from the muscles while hiking and excreted through sweating and urination.
 It is extremely important to replenish potassium levels if you become sick and are vomiting or have diarrhea.
-Low potassium levels can cause muscle cramps, fatigue, and an irregular heart beat.
+Low potassium levels can cause muscle cramps, fatigue, and an irregular heartbeat.

-Also, consuming processed foods loaded in sodium (such as ramen noodles) increases the need for potassium.
+Also, consuming processed foods loaded with sodium (such as ramen noodles) increases the need for potassium.
 This is because potassium and sodium work together to maintain the body’s water balance.
 A diet high in sodium causes more potassium to be lost.
 Unfortunately, potassium is missing or at inadequate levels in processed foods.
 Sport and vitamin drinks are often poor sources of potassium.

 Your best source of potassium is from fruit.
 Eating dried fruits such as banana, raisins dates, or meals containing potato is sufficient to replace the potassium lost while backpacking.

 Apples depending on how they are dried, apples can be leathery and chewy or crunchy and crisp.
 They range from sweet to tart.
 Since apples are common to North America, we often make the mistake of assuming they are somehow less significant than the latest exotic berry import commanding a premium price.
 This could not be further from the truth!
 Apples are a fruit unmatched by other fruits in their ability to combine fiber, flavonoids and antioxidant nutrients.

 To get the most nutrient advantage, look for apples that are dried with their skin intact as most of the benefits of apples (antioxidants) are contained within the skin.
 Be sure to be purchase organic dried apples.
 Conventional apples contain one of the highest amounts of pesticides of any fruit (see EWG chart below).